-Termination of Employment Contract: FAQs You Need to Know
+Termination of Employment Contract: Important Information

-A termination of employment is a significant decision, whether initiated by the employer or employee, and often marks a major turning point in one’s professional life.
+The termination of an employment is a significant decision, whether initiated by the employer or employee, and often marks a major turning point in one’s professional life.
 Proper planning and execution are crucial, as a simple notification is not sufficient.
 Only a legally effective termination is valid under Swiss employment law, ensuring legal certainty and helping to avoid conflicts.
 This guide provides everything you need to know to professionally manage a termination of an employment contract.

 Employment Contract Termination: What You Need to Know